All Products

 false

-Enables the Proxy protocol.
-If the ingress traffic of the gateway is routed through a Network Load Balancer (NLB), you must enable this feature to obtain the originating IP address of the client.
-Enabling this feature does not affect requests that do not use the Proxy protocol.
+Enables the PROXY protocol.
+Required when ingress traffic passes through a Network Load Balancer (NLB) to obtain the client's originating IP address.
+Does not affect requests that do not use the PROXY protocol.

 EnableCustomAuthConfigPush